Xilinx/Vitis-Tutorials/Developer_Contributed/03-HLS_Code_Optimization/README.md

 Note that the Vitis HLS flow adopted in this tutorial is composed of three major steps:

-- functional C Simulation (known as **csim** in HLS terminology),
+- Functional C Simulation (known as **csim** in HLS terminology)
-- Synthesis from C/C++ to RTL (known as **syn**),
+- Synthesis from C/C++ to RTL (known as **syn**)
-- cycle accurate C/RTL Simulation (known as **sim**).
+- Cycle accurate C/RTL Simulation (known as **sim**)

-The fourth step, named Implementation (known as **imp**) will be applied transparently by the Vitis Acceleration flow described in section [10 Two Examples with Vitis Acceleration Flow Running on HW](#10-two-examples-with-vitis-acceleration-flow-running-on-hw), by applying either makefile-based flow or Vitis GUI-based flow.
+The fourth step, known as Implementation (known as **imp**), is applied transparently by the Vitis Acceleration flow as described in section [10 Two Examples with Vitis Acceleration Flow Running on HW](#10-two-examples-with-vitis-acceleration-flow-running-on-hw), by applying either makefile-based flow or Vitis GUI-based flow.

 ### Warnings

 1. Everything shown in this project used an Ubuntu 18.04 Desktop with related Vitis 2023.1 release (with or without updates).

-2. It is recommended to write the SD-card that boots the VCK190 board with the Windows OS utility called [Win32 Disk Imager 1.0](https://sourceforge.net/projects/win32diskimager/).
+2. It is recommended to write the SD card that boots the VCK190 board with the Windows OS utility called [Win32 Disk Imager 1.0](https://sourceforge.net/projects/win32diskimager/).

-3. Some figures are screenshots related to earlier release of Vitis and there might be few differences, although very minimal, with the current one.
+3. Some figures are screenshots related to the earlier release of Vitis and there might be a few differences, although minimal, with the current one.

-4. It is recommended that you set correctly the environment before running any script, as described in details in next subsection.
-The ``*_sample_env_seytup.sh`` [scripts](files/scripts) contain a template to be adapted by the user, based on the AMD/Xilinx desktop settings adopted in developing this tutorial.
+4. It is recommended that you set up the environment correctly before running any script, as described in details in the next subsection.
+The ``*_sample_env_seytup.sh`` [scripts](files/scripts) contain a template to be adopted by the user, based on the AMD/Xilinx desktop settings adopted to develop this tutorial.

 5. The [run_all.sh](files/run_all.sh) must always be launched **only after** all the variables of previous script have been set at least once, and **only from** the [files](files) folder, which has to be your current directory.

-6. Read carefully and entirely this README.md document before launching any script or Makefile.
+6. Read the entire README.md document carefully before launching any script or Makefile.

 ### Dos-to-Unix Conversion

-In case you might get some strange errors during the execution of the scripts, you have to pre-process -just once- all the``*.sh``, ``*.cpp``, ``*.h`` files with the [dos2unix](http://archive.ubuntu.com/ubuntu/pool/universe/d/dos2unix/dos2unix_6.0.4.orig.tar.gz) utility.
+In case you experience some unexpected errors during the execution of the scripts, once pre-process all the``*.sh``, ``*.cpp``, ``*.h`` files with the [dos2unix](http://archive.ubuntu.com/ubuntu/pool/universe/d/dos2unix/dos2unix_6.0.4.orig.tar.gz) utility.
-In that case run the following commands from your Ubuntu host PC:
+In that case, run the following commands from your Ubuntu host PC:

 ```bash
 #sudo apt-get install dos2unix